TimeSweaper/Automated-Attendance-System-using-Face-Recognition-QR-Verification/README.md

 - **Libraries:** OpenCV, NumPy, FaceNet-PyTorch, MTCNN, qrcode
 - **Database:** MySQL
 - **IDE:** Visual Studio Code
-- **Jupyter Notebook** For testing and checking if Euclidean distance work effectively or not
+- **Jupyter Notebook:** For testing and checking if Euclidean distance work effectively or not

 ---